Holland Tunnel: Plans approved

 The original plans for the Hudson River tunnel were for twin two-lane tubes, with each tube carrying traffic in a single direction.
 A request for proposals for the tunnel was announced in 1918, and eleven such requests were considered.
 One of these proposals, authored by engineer George Goethals, was for a bi-level tube.
 A modification of Jacobs and Davies' 1913 plan, the Goethals proposal specified that each level would carry three lanes of traffic, and that traffic on each level would run in a different direction.
 Goethals stated that his plan would cost $12 million and could be completed in three years.
 Subsequently, John F. O'Rourke offered to build the tunnel for $11.5 million.
 Goethals cited the area's freight traffic as one of the reasons for constructing the tube.
 His proposal would use a 42 ft diameter shield to dig the tunnel.
 This large tunnel size was seen as a potential problem, since there were differences in the air pressure at the top and the bottom of each tunnel, and that air pressure difference increased with a larger tunnel diameter.
 Five engineers were assigned to examine the feasibility of Goethals's design.
 In July 1919, President Woodrow Wilson ratified a Congressional joint resolution for a trans-Hudson tunnel, and Clifford Milburn Holland was named the project's chief engineer.
 Holland stated that, based on the construction methods used for both pair of tubes, including the downtown pair, it should be relatively easy to dig through the mud on the bottom of the Hudson River, and that construction should be completed within two years.

-The federal government refused to finance the project, even in part, and so it tell to the states to raise the funds.
+The federal government refused to finance the project, even in part, and so it fell to the states to raise the funds.
 In June 1919, U.S. Senator and former New Jersey governor Edge presented another iteration of the Hudson River Tunnel bill to the U.S. Senate, where it was approved.
 The New York and New Jersey governments signed a contract in September 1919, in which the states agreed to build, operate, and maintain the tunnel in partnership.
 The contract was signed by the states' respective tunnel commissions in January 1920.